 - Twitch Prime loot to gift to other Twitch members

 - Exclusive chat badge

 - Save broadcasts for 60 days (instead of only 14 days)

 You can also subscribe to Twitch Prime outside of Amazon Prime for just $11/month.
 Ad-free viewing no longer exists, but being a Prime member still gives you access to tons of content as both a viewer and a creator.
 Any user subscribed to Twitch Prime automatically gets unlimited access to free games like PUBG, Destiny 2, and Madden NFL 20, too.

-“It’s a site for watching people play videogames” isn’t an inaccurate description, but it does fall short of all the things Twitch can do.
+While Twitch’s primary premise is that it is a platform for observing videogame players in action, there are so many other perks and features that Twitch has to offer users.
 Not only can you watch your favorite videogame streamers, but you can also view other content creators of all kinds build followings, make money, and discover new things.
 Twitch is an incredibly active social platform, too, with individuals across all walks of life and from all areas and interests redefining how we understand creative interaction.

 - The best iPhone apps (January 2021)

 - The best Android apps (January 2021)

 - How to record Twitch streams for later viewing on a PC